 Women who have had breast cancer are living longer than ever before.
 By eight years after a breast cancer diagnosis, people without metastatic disease are more likely to die from heart disease than breast cancer.
-Breast cancer treatment can increase the risk of some diseases of the heart and artery, also known as cardiovascular diseases (CVD).
+Breast cancer treatment can increase the risk of some diseases of the heart, arteries and blood vessels, also known as cardiovascular diseases (CVD).

 Who is at risk?